1997 Pacific hurricane season: Tropical Storm Paka

 Tropical Depression Five-C formed on December 2, two days after the season ended.
-It was the second December tropical depression east of the dateline; 1983's Hurricane Winnie was the only other one.
+It was the second December tropical depression east of the dateline; 1983's Hurricane Winnie was the only other one at the time.
 The depression strengthened into Tropical Storm Paka (Hawaiian for Pat) while west of Palmyra Atoll.
 The system began to move westward at a steady pace.
 As Paka moved westward, dry air and wind shear disrupted its development until it crossed the dateline on December 6.

 After entering the Western Pacific, the cyclone encountered a more favorable environment, resulting in rapid intensification.
 It became a typhoon on December 10 and passed near Kwajalein with winds of 120 mph.
 It strengthened further, twice reaching Category 5 intensity.
 While a super typhoon, Paka passed close to Guam on December 17, causing major damage.
 Afterwards, Paka encountered a hostile environment and had completely dissipated by the evening of December 22.

-Due to the high damages, Paka was retired and replaced with Pama.